SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-functional-architecture.md

 You can view the monitoring data of a NAT gateway in multiple time dimensions, including 1-hour, 6-hour, 12-hour, 1-day, 7-day, 15-day, and custom time monitoring data.
 The default query count is 1 hour of data, and you can view up to 1 month of monitoring data.

 #### NAT gateway is highly available
 NAT gateway instances support a highly available architecture, that is, at least two virtual machine instances are built, and hot standby is supported.
 When an instance of a NAT gateway fails, you can automatically switch to another virtual machine instance online to ensure the normal operation of the NAT agent.
-At the same time, based on the drift characteristics of external IP addresses, it supports the availability of SNAT gateway egress and DNAT ingress when the physical machine is down.
+At the same time, based on the drift characteristics of external IP addresses, it supports the availability of SNAT (Source Network Address Translation) gateway egress and DNAT (Destination Network Address Translation) ingress when the physical machine is down.

 ### NAT Gateway Security
 The network access control of the NAT gateway can be associated with a security group to provide security, and the inbound traffic and outbound traffic to the external IP address bound to the NAT gateway can be controlled through the rules of the security group, and the filtering and control of TCP, UDP, ICMP, GRE and other protocol packets can be supported.